ritua2/BOINCatTACC/api/midas_processing/README.md

 **Set-up**
 MIDAS (Multiple Input Docker Automation System) is a TACC tool designed for automatic dockerization.
 To use this tool, use the MIDAS API to submit either a *.tgz* or a *tar.gz* file containing all the necessary files.
 All files to be used must be inside, as well as a README.txt (required name, files without it will return an error) containing the set-up information.
+Users may assume root access.
 To do so, use:
  ```bash
  	curl -F midas_file=MY_COMPRESSED_FILE.tgz http://SERVER_IP:5085/v2/midas_job/token=TOKEN